 Want to visit an Incan site that’s – dare we say it? – even more impressive than Machu Picchu?
 Then you have got to hike to Choquequirao!
 From the Quechua words chuqi (metal) k’iraw (crib), Choquequirao is usually translated as the “cradle of gold” – an appropriately grandiose name for this impressive Inca site.

 Considered Machu Picchu’s “sister city,” Choquequirao is one of Peru’s most spectacular hikes, with sweeping Andean vistas and even the chance to spot condors.
-Although lower in altitude than most hikes in Peru (the ruins themselves are at 3000m, lower even than Cusco city!), don’t let that fool you – Choquequirao is a tough hike.
+Although lower in altitude than most hikes in Peru (the ruins themselves are at 3000m, lower even than Cusco city!), don’t let that fool you – Choquequirao is a tough hike, with steep zig-zagging trails that take you down to the Apurimac river…and back up again!

 The Classic Choquequirao hike is a 4-day circuit, but at Apus Peru we also offer longer hikes that continue on to Vitcos or let you hike from Choquequirao to Machu Picchu, giving you the chance to connect the dots and literally retrace the footsteps of the region’s Incan ancestors.
 We also offer a Huanipaca Choquequirao Hike, an alternative to the classic 4-day Choquequirao hike.